Alfresco/docs-alfresco/enterprise-viewer/latest/config/files.md

 ### forceNonModalNotifications

-This property represents whether or not Enterprise Viewer will force non modal notifications.
+This property represents whether or not Enterprise Viewer forces non-modal notifications.

 Default value: `true`